Pyranometer selection guide: how to choose the best sensor for your application

 - what level of accuracy do I need?

-- what will be the instrument maintenance level?
+- what maintenance will be available?

-- what are the interfacing possibilities?
+- what are the possibilities for mounting?

-- recommended pyranometer class
+- pyranometer class

 - estimate of the measurement accuracy